 Manufacturing is a large and diverse industrial sector.
-Manufacturing industries can be categorized as either process-based or discrete-based [3].
+Manufacturing industries can be categorized as either process-based, discrete-based, or a combination of both [3].

 Process-based manufacturing industries typically utilize two main process types:

 - Continuous Manufacturing Processes.
 These processes run continuously, often with phases to make different grades of a product.
 Typical continuous manufacturing processes include fuel or steam flow in a power plant, petroleum in a refinery, and distillation in a chemical plant. - Batch Manufacturing Processes.
 These processes have distinct processing steps, conducted on a quantity of material.
 There is a distinct start and end to a batch process with the possibility of brief steady state operations during intermediate steps.
 Typical batch manufacturing processes include food, beverage, and biotech manufacturing.